How to Bet on Football: 10 NFL Tips for 2021

 Jayne Kamin-Oncea/Getty Images.
 Pictured: Cooper Kupp

 Everybody bets the NFL.
 Yes, even your dentist.

-But I’m sure your dentist doesn’t win money betting the NFL and you might not either.
+But I’m sure your dentist doesn’t win money at NFL betting, and you might not either.
 Whether you’re a new bettor or a recreational bettor who wants to take this more seriously, there are many small things you can do to improve your return on investment (ROI).

 I’m going to go through 10 things novice bettors should know before jumping into the NFL.
 I’m not going to get into specific matchups, situations, schemes, coaching, or any other on-field factors.